miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week4/Week04.md

 | FRR1 | 10.10.5.0/24 | via 10.10.3.3 |
 | FRR1 | 10.10.6.0/24 | via 10.10.2.2 or 10.10.3.3 depending on topology state |

-## Key Observation
+## Key Observation of Week 4:

 OSPF automatically updated the path in case of a link failure. which demonstrates the utility of dynamic routing in larger networks: it reduce manual reconfigurability, and adapts to changes in topology.

 ## Conclusion
-Week 4 successfully demonstrated:
+In Week 4 successfully demonstrated:
 - Concepts of static routing and viewing routing table in Task 1.
 - Task 2: OSPF neighboring processes and dynamic learning of routes.
 - Automatic change of path in case of unavailable link.